ericcornelissen/eslint-plugin-top/README.md

 # eslint-plugin-top

-Disallow side effects at the top level of files
+Disallow side effects at the top level of files.

 ## Installation